 The same representative also told us that, if you're not an O2 customer, you can simply put a non-O2 SIM card into the iPhone, plug it in to your computer and then open iTunes to unlock the iPhone, but we haven't tested whether this works.

-We would recommend trying this before filling out O2's online form, even if you are an O2 customer, as it could save you a lot of time (it takes up to 72 hours for O2 to unlock it for you).
+We would recommend trying this before filling out O2's online form, even if you are an O2 customer, as it could save you a lot of time.
+(It takes up to 72 hours for O2 to unlock it for you.)

-Virgin says that any iPhone purchased from the company within the past year or so will be unlocked already, but some older iPhones might not have the same luck.
+Virgin says any iPhone purchased from the company within the past year or so will be unlocked already, but some older iPhones might not have the same luck.

 The good news is that all you'll need to do is update your iPhone to iOS 8 or later and it'll be unlocked for you.
 (Note that updating iOS will install the most recent version that your device is capable of running, so at time of writing most active iPhones will get iOS 10.
 This is fine for these purposes, and has lots of nice new features too.)

-If you've been with Tesco Mobile for 12 months or more, or if you've completed your contract, you'll be able to get an unlock code from Tesco for free by calling 0345 301 4455 and choosing "unlock your mobile."
+If you've been with Tesco Mobile for 12 months or more, or if you've completed your contract, you'll be able to get an unlock code from Tesco for free by calling 0345 301 4455 and choosing "unlock your mobile".

 Giffgaff has a handy tool that helps you figure out how to unlock your Apple iPhone from its network, which you'll find here.